 Starry Skies Adventure:

-• Yosemite high country, eastern Sierra, and Bodie
+• Yosemite high country, Mono Lake, and the Eastern Sierra

 • Focus: Field and classroom

 • Maximum 8 Participants

 • Workshop FAQ